Nothing is more comforting than a bowl of hot soup and this 30 Minute Dairy Free Tomato Basil Soup tops the list for me.

 As a child I loathed tomato soup.
 I know.
 I know.
 Something was clearly wrong with me.
-I recall one time being made to sit at the dining room table after everyone else had eaten and left.
+I recall one time being made to sit at the dining room table after everyone else had eaten and left the table.
+I had to stay until I finished.
 It felt like an eternity (was probably 15 minutes).
 In my frustration I played with my soup instead of actually eating it.
 When I turned around I discovered that in my effort to avoid eating the soup I’d inadvertently (that’s my story and I’m sticking to it) been flicking it all over the wall behind me.
 There were splotches of tomato soup everywhere.
 I was in big trouble.

 Thankfully I am no longer splattering tomato soup on the walls, but I’m still not a fan of canned tomato soup.
 It’s a little meh.
 You know what’s not meh?
 My 30 Minute Dairy Free Tomato Basil Soup.

-The chicken stock, sauteed onion, and minced garlic add a richness of flavor that a boring can of tomato soup lacks.
+The tomatoes simmer in chicken stock, garlic, and onion.
+This gives the soup a richness of flavor that a boring can of tomato soup lacks.

 I’ve included plenty of fresh basil because fresh herbs make everything better, right?
 Answer: yes.

-- 2 tablespoons cooking fat of choice (I use ghee or olive oil)
+- 2 tablespoons cooking fat of choice I use extra virgin olive oil.

 - 3 lbs fresh tomatoes

 - 4 tablespoons tomato paste